bytezera04/bytezera04/README.md

 - Welcome to my Github profile

 ### About Me
-- My name is enderagent and I am a programmer/developer from the UK
+- My name is enderagent and I am a programmer / developer from the UK

-### My Languages
+### My Main Languages
-- 📚 Learning C
+- 📚 C
-- 📚 Experienced in C++
+- 📚 C++
-- 📚 Experienced in C#
+- 📚 C#
-- 🐍 Experienced in Python
+- 🐍 Python
+- 💻 SQL

 <!--
 **enderagent00/enderagent00** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.